Mentorship: A Path to Growth

 CAS Mentorship Peer Coaching Groups

-In fall 2024, CAS launched faculty peer coaching groups.
-Our Peer Coaching Group Kick Off, facilitated by the Director of UW’s ADVANCE Center for Institutional Change, provided an overview of the Peer Coaching Circle (PCC) model and demonstrate how to use it.
-Following the meeting, participants were placed in coaching groups and provided the tools to conduct regular meetings with your PCC.
+CAS is supporting faculty peer coaching groups for a second year.
+Our in-person Peer Coaching Group Kick Off this November 14th from 1:30-3:30pm, facilitated by the Director of UW’s ADVANCE Center for Institutional Change, will provide an overview of the Peer Coaching Circle (PCC) model and demonstrate how to use it.
+Following the meeting, participants will be placed in coaching groups and provided the tools to conduct regular meetings with your PCC.

 Our Mentorship Portal - Finding Your Mentor/Mentee

-In its first year, the CAS Mentorship Program will launch a new mentorship portal that allows faculty to search for mentors or mentees based on specific qualities, such as professional skill sets, research interests, teaching strategies, and service expertise.
-The pilot focuses on fulfilling a gap specifically identified in faculty mentorship opportunities.
+The CAS Mentorship Program has launched a new mentorship portal that allows faculty to search for mentors or mentees based on specific qualities, such as professional skill sets, research interests, teaching strategies, and service expertise.
+This pilot program focuses on fulfilling a gap specifically identified in faculty mentorship opportunities.
 Try it out here.

 Professional Development & Community Building

-CAS’s EJI office will also coordinate a series of social events and professional development opportunities related to mentorship.
+CAS’s EJI office also coordinates a series of social events and professional development opportunities related to mentorship.
+Stay tuned for further events.

 Mentorship Resources for Staff